lguerdan/Software-Engineering/readme.md

 * The application shall use JavaScript.
 * The application shall use D3 to graph the courses.
 * The application shall use Flask for the server.
+* The application shall display the visualization in under one second.

 ### Application Architecture